Definition

 NGOs Launch "The Pollution Playbook" On Chemicals Industry Scientific Deception At ISP-CWP Panel

-NGOs have launched a high-profile campaign accusing the chemical industry of scientific deception to delay regulation, coinciding with the inaugural UN science-policy panel on chemicals.
-This signals intensifying pressure for strict conflict-of-interest rules that could exclude industry experts from international regulatory forums and increase scrutiny of corporate-funded research.
+NGOs have launched a global campaign accusing the chemical industry of scientific deception to delay regulation, coinciding with the inaugural UN science-policy panel on chemicals.
+This signals a shift toward stricter conflict-of-interest rules that could exclude industry experts from international policy-making and increase the legal and reputational risk of corporate-funded research.

 Japan Publishes Chemical Substance Management Action Plan for Nature-Positive Ver.1.0